urigott/whatifact/README.md

 Continuous features may also contain the `min`, `max`, `step`, and `decimals` keys.
 All other keys will be ignored.
 The `decimals` parameters is an integer defining the number of decimal digits for rounding purposes (default: 1).

-The last two parameters in antifact are `sample_id` and `run_application`.
+The last two parameters in whatifact are `sample_id` and `run_application`.
 * `sample_id` is the name of a column in `df`, that will be used in the sample selector at the top of the app.
 If it remains None, the index column will be used as sample_id.
 * `run_application` is a boolean (True/False, defaults to True) that run the web service to run the shiny app.
 If changed to False, an App object will be returned, but not run, and running the app will require `shiny run my_file.py`

 ## Limitations
-antifact currently works with binary prediction models only, and should support LogisticRegression, XGBoost, and LGBMClassifier.
+whatifact currently works with binary prediction models only, and should support LogisticRegression, XGBoost, and LGBMClassifier.